adambard/learnxinyminutes-docs/python3.html.markdown

 "This is a string."
 'This is also a string.'

 # Strings can be added too!
-But try not to do this.
 "Hello " + "world!"  # => "Hello world!"
+# Strings can be added without using '+'
+"Hello " "world!"  # => "Hello world!"

 # A string can be treated like a list of characters
 "This is a string"[0]  # => 'T'